 Meals: Food matters!
 Play outside…eat a lot: one of the gifts of winter activities.
 Delicious meals, all made from scratch, are primarily raised, grown, or harvested in the area.
 And chocolate, quiet simply, is a necessary staple on all Wild trips!

-What does my trip fee cover: Your trip fee includes delicious and hearty meals, cozy lodging, miles of private trails to mush, ski, and snowshoe, amazing sled dogs and all equipment related to dogsledding, guides with decades of experience, and a winter adventure you will always remember.
+What does my trip fee cover: Your trip fee of $895 includes delicious and hearty meals, cozy lodging, miles of private trails to mush, ski, and snowshoe, amazing sled dogs and all equipment related to dogsledding, guides with decades of experience, and a winter adventure you will always remember.

 - We specialize in women’s trips and on occasion put together mixed trips for families, friends, or work groups